A Long Journey

 “You can think that.”

-“I can what sorry?”
-Fain leant in turning an ear to Heas
+“I can what, sorry?”
+Fain leaned in, turning an ear to Heas

 “You are no different than any fool who walks into my desert and claims he is hardier than the rest.
-You want to be a purveyor of exotic goods, you must take that which is wanted.
-It is not like we are claiming their belongings from them, the mystics are long gone.”
+If you want to be a purveyor of exotic goods, you must take that which is wanted.
+It is not like we are claiming their belongings from them; the mystics are long gone.”